 - The answers would be written as a sub-bone under its category.
-These answers are called as Potential Causes.
+These answers are called Potential Causes.

 - Once the team is convinced that all the machine-related problems are exhausted, we would move on to the next category.

-- Thus we would complete all six categories.
+- Thus, we would complete all six categories.

 “Kannan, I see you are cautious about mentioning them in sequence.
 Anything special?” asked Ben.

 “Yes, Ben.
 The success or failure of this tool is highly dependent on the sequence.
 People commonly say the 6Ms, as ‘Man, machine, material…’.
-But, it is a sure-shot failure recipe.
+But it is a sure-shot failure recipe.

 My Guru use to say,

 No man comes to the office intending to do a bad job.
 No operator comes to the factory intending to break a machine or to make a defect.
 If at all he had done something wrong, it could be a mistake.
-We have to look at the system that allowed him to make a mistake.
+We must look at the system that allowed him to make a mistake.